swoldemi/scheduled-ebs-snapshots/README.md

 [sar-logo]: https://img.shields.io/badge/Serverless%20Application%20Repository-View-FF9900?logo=amazon%20aws&style=flat-square

 # scheduled-ebs-snapshots
->Create snapshots of Amazon Elastic Block Storage volumes, with cross-account support.
+>Create snapshots of Amazon Elastic Block Storage volumes, with cross-account support

 This AWS Serverless Application Repository application aims to solve some of the limitations present in Amazon Data Lifecycle Manager, related to managing the lifecycle of EBS volumes and their snapshots.